-Fall 2018 Application Sessions
+Fall 2023 Application

 More information about admission to the major

 In 2012, a new admission process for Strategic Communication was put into place.
-Admission to the major requires multiple steps, and admission is competitive.
+Admission to the major requires multiple steps and admission is competitive.
 Students with more than 80 college credits will not be admitted to the major, whether internal or external transfers, because course sequencing in the major requires at least five long semesters to complete.

 To be considered for admission to the Department of Strategic Communication, students must complete all of the following, based on their current student status:

-Potential internal transfer students should plan to:
+Unless otherwise indicated, potential internal transfer students should plan to: